Tonikiller10000/CH340G-FTDI-PROGRAMER/README.md

 > When programming a device, the Tx pin of the programmer conect\`s to the device Rx pin and the Rx of the programmer to the Tx of the device.

 ## FTDI Programmer V2.1
-This is a new design witch includes an [3.3V voltage regulator](https://github.com/Tonikiller10000/CH340G-FTDI-PROGRAMER/blob/main/FtdiProgramer_Pictures/ss3.png) to be used on the 3.3V devices.
+This is a new design witch includes an [3.3V voltage regulator on the back of the board](https://github.com/Tonikiller10000/CH340G-FTDI-PROGRAMER/blob/main/FtdiProgramer_Pictures/ss3.png) to be used on the 3.3V devices programming.
 It also has some other pins pulled out to be able to program stuff trouth the serial port. <br>
 To select between the 5V and 3.3V modes, an pin jumper cap is used.

 <img src="https://github.com/Tonikiller10000/CH340G-FTDI-PROGRAMER/blob/main/FtdiProgramer_Pictures/ss2.png" >